Ion chromatography: History

-Ion chromatography has advanced through the accumulation of knowledge over a course of many years.
-Starting from 1947, Spedding and Powell used displacement ion-exchange chromatography for the separation of the rare earths.
+Starting in 1947, Spedding and Powell used displacement ion-exchange chromatography for the separation of the rare-earth elements.
 Additionally, they showed the ion-exchange separation of 14N and 15N isotopes in ammonia.
 At the start of the 1950s, Kraus and Nelson demonstrated the use of many analytical methods for metal ions dependent on their separation of their chloride, fluoride, nitrate or sulfate complexes by anion chromatography.
 Automatic in-line detection was progressively introduced from 1960 to 1980 as well as novel chromatographic methods for metal ion separations.
 A groundbreaking method by Small, Stevens and Bauman at Dow Chemical Co. unfolded the creation of the modern ion chromatography.
 Anions and cations could now be separated efficiently by a system of suppressed conductivity detection.
 In 1979, a method for anion chromatography with non-suppressed conductivity detection was introduced by Gjerde et al. Following it in 1980, was a similar method for cation chromatography.

 As a result, a period of extreme competition began within the IC market, with supporters for both suppressed and non-suppressed conductivity detection.
 This competition led to fast growth of new forms and the fast evolution of IC.
 A challenge that needs to be overcome in the future development of IC is the preparation of highly efficient monolithic ion-exchange columns and overcoming this challenge would be of great importance to the development of IC.